What you need to know about Grants

 - Submit a FAFSA (Free Application for Federal Student Aid)

-- Preference will be given to First Time in College (FTIC) freshman and Florida Community College Transfer students for the initial award year
+- Preference will be given to First Time in College (FTIC) freshman and Florida Community College Transfer students for the initial academic year

 - Continuing students with a minimum cumulative GPA of 2.5 will be considered if additional funding is available.